-The 'G' (Governance) of ESG is the most important factor in the investment processes for UK public equity.
+The 'G' (Governance) of ESG is a significant factor in the investment processes for UK public equity.
 Board composition, governance, control, company culture, alignment of interests, shareholder ownership structure, remuneration policy etc. are important elements that will feed into the manager's analysis and company valuation.